HyggshiOSDeveloper/hyggshi-os-website/posts/2026-07-22-Update-ChatAI.md

 You can now switch between models right from the chat header, including **Gemini 2.5 Flash** for conversation and **GPT Image** for generation.
 Pick the right model for the task without leaving your chat.

 ### Collections
 Generated images are automatically organized into **Collections**, so you never lose track of what you've created.
-Browse everything in a clean gallery view, with quick filters for:
+Browse everything in a clean gallery view, with Quick filters include:
 - **All**
 - **Favorites**
 - **Today**